bowdoin-algorithms-f22/bowdoin-algorithms-f22.github.io/syllabus.md

 ### What you can expect from me:

 My goal is to teach a class that's similar to algorithms classes at peer institutions.
 The  syllabus is packed and you will find the pace and the problems challenging.
-Many of the problems in labs and assignments come from algorithms classes at top research universities such as Stanford, MIT, Berkeley speaking of that, I am a big fan and grateful for open resources, and this is the reason I keep this website on github rather than behind Canvas).
+Many of the problems in labs and assignments come from algorithms classes at top research universities such as Stanford, MIT, Berkeley, etc.  Speaking of that, I am a big fan of and grateful for open resources, and this is the reason I keep this website on _github_ rather than behind Canvas.
 Some of you will go on to software engineering careers where  a strong algorithmic background is a must.
 Many of you will go through technical interviews which draw heavily from the content of this class.
-It is important to pack  many topics  in the syllabus and expose you to many new problems.
+It is important to pack  many topics  in the syllabus and expose you to challenging new problems.
 Ultimately the goal of the class is to give you the tools so that  you can come up with solutions to new problems on your own.
 A strong algorithmic backgound will elevate your analytical and abstraction skills and will be a big advantage to your  career path, whatever it might be.

 My teaching style is to create a friendly, open atmosphere where everyone feels comfortable and motivated to learn.
 There are no stupid questions.
 Any question is a sign that you want to engage.
-Based on my experience, the most effective learning happens when YOU (the students) work well together.
+Based on my experience, the most effective learning happens when YOU (the class) work well together.
 Open collaboration in the lab will be highly encouraged.
 Assignments are pair-optional, although everyone is highly encouraged to find a partner.
 To support everyone's learning at their own pace  I have created detailed lecture notes and an ample set of supporting study questions, practice problems and quizzes, many with solutions.
-Please help me make this class great by staying engaged and by giving me feedback.
+Please help me make this class great by staying engaged and by giving me feedback (even if I don't ask for it)!
+Feedback is always welcome.

 I know there are circumstances in our lives that we can't control.
 If you  have any (significant) circumstances that make learning hard, just talk to me, and we will work together to make an alternate plan.

 ### Key Tips
 You will  find this class to be difficult, especially in the second half.
 What makes it hard is that the material is theoretical and spans many levels of abstraction, and that coming up with algorithms is both an art and a science: there is no systematic way to have an idea, and problems that seem very similar, may have very different solutions.
-Working on an algorithms assignment may seem easier than working on a programming assignment in Data Structures (argh, those bugs): When you write code, the process of getting your code to work forces you to correct your logic until it runs.
+Working on an algorithms assignment will seem easier than working on a programming assignment in Data Structures (argh, those bugs).
+When you write code, the process of getting your code to work forces you to correct your logic until it is correct and the program does what it's supposed to do.
 When you come up with an algorithm, you have to rely on yourself to think through all its details carefully; you need to figure out if it has bugs without implementing it.
 Thinking through your idea and all the cases that might happen --- it all happens in your head.
-There is no computer to tell you that you have bugs, _YOU_ need to do that.
-It will be easy to come up with  solutions that work partially.
-The hard part will be coming up with a fully correct algorithm.
+There is no computer to tell you that you have bugs, that your logic has holes,  _YOU_ need to do that.
+Yes, in this class it will be easy to come up with  solutions/algorithms that work partially.
+The hard part will be coming up with a fully correct and efficient algorithm.
 That's the beauty of it.